kingkenway/jumga-frontend/README.md

 It is a payment system powered by flutterwave, to help Merchants grow their businesses with ease.

 ### Overview
-Firstly, a Merchant signups up for free, afterwards he is able to create as many shops as possible with $20 each.
+Firstly, a Merchant signups up for free, afterwards he is able to create as many shops as possible for as low as $20 each.
-Upon payment confirmation, the shop is assigned a rider automatically and also allowed to add products to his/her shop and can also go Live instantly.
+Upon payment confirmation, the shop is assigned a rider automatically and also allowed to add products to his/her shop and can also go Live instantly for customers to run their transactions.
-Also, when a user signs up, he is faced with a selection box to pick any country of his choice between Nigeria, Ghana, Kenya and the United Kingdom.
+Also, when a Merchant signs up, he is faced with a selection box to pick any country of his choice between Nigeria, Ghana, Kenya and the United Kingdom.
-Whatever country that is been picked becomes the base currency for his/her shop and its products.
+Whatever country that is picked becomes the base currency for his/her shop and its products.

 Once the products of an approved shop is listed by the merchant, such shop can be viewed live for customers to checkout, make purchases and do good business.
+Also Merchants can view all available orders, whether paid or cancelled.

 An Admin Merchant account has been created for JUMGA already, with the following credentials: Email: "jumga@gmail.com", Password: "aaaassss".
 It is through this account that all earnings from the proceeds of Shop Approvals, Commision from Sales and Commision from Delivery are being remitted.